MicrochipTech/fpga-hls-examples/Training2/readme.md

 that reading and writing to the same RAM must be controlled such that a later stage will not read invalid data while the previous layer is writing to the RAM.
-This can be easily achieved by the same “done” handshaking strategy we used in the simple project seen in section 7.1.1.
+This can be easily achieved by the same “done” handshaking strategy we used in the simple project seen in the [section 'Producer Consumer Example'](#producer-consumer-example).
 This prevents the layers from reading buffers that are partially filled with new data, as new data does not come in as a continuous stream.
 In practice, this has very little effect on the prediction as the frame rate is fairly high and the video input should remain fairly